Gravitational waves from burdened primordial black holes dark matter: Mass and population of primordial black holes

 PBHs with mass less than $10^{9} \rm g$ evaporate before BBN in the RD phase.
-Because the population of PBHs must be subdominant at early time in order to explain the correct DM abundance, their evaporation does not lead to significant entropy injection.
-Therefore, the population of PBHs at the half-life time is then
+Because the population of PBHs must be subdominant at early time in order to explain the correct DM abundance, their partial evaporation does not lead to significant entropy injection.
+Therefore, the population of PBHs at the half-decay time is

-where $\beta_{\rm PBH,i}$ is the initial PBH's population and the subscript ``half" refers to the quantity calculated at the half-decay time.
+where $\beta_{\rm PBH,i}$ is the initial PBH's population.
 After the half-decay time, we can reshift the PBH's abundance to today and get